 Group : Enzymology and Glycobiochemistry

-Group of Professor Richard DANIELLOU, Dr. Pierre LAFITE and Dr. Eric DUVERGER
+Group of Pr.
+Richard DANIELLOU and Dr. Pierre LAFITE

 Sugars, or carbohydrates, are molecular components that are not only essential to our diet but also a crucial part of life itself.
 Alone or associated to proteins or lipids, they also play a central role in cell interactions with many other biological entities (other cells, viruses, bacteria, …) These glycoconjugates are thus involved in many pathologies, such as cancer, diabetes, or tuberculosis.
 However, the understanding of these phenomenons is hard to reach due to the great diversity, in both nature and linkage of these compounds.